-In this post, we will discuss App Steps in SharePoint 2013 designer workflow.
+This SharePoint workflow tutorial explains, App Step in SharePoint 2013 designer workflow.
 If you have worked on or if you have used “Impersonation Step” in SharePoint designer 2010 workflow then surely you will need this step.
 Because “Impersonation Step” is deprecated in SharePoint Designer 2013.
 And in SharePoint 2013 designer workflows, we have to use App Steps.

 SharePoint 2013 designer workflow runs under the permissions of the user who published the workflow.
 But the user may not have permission to do some elevated permissions task.
 In those cases, if you will not use elevated permissions then the workflow will fail.
 In SharePoint 2010 we can achieve this by using the “Impersonation Step“.
 But in SharePoint 2013 Impersonation Step is deprecated and the alternative to this, we can use the App Step.